cap-ntu/Video-to-Retail-Platform/README.md

 An intelligent multimodal-learning based system for video, product and ads analysis.
 You can build various downstream applications with the system, such as product recommendation, video retrieval.
 Several examples are provided.

-**V2** is under active development currently.
+The system is under active development currently.
 You are welcome to create a issue, pull request here.
-We will credit them into V2.
+We will credit them into our next version.

 ![hysia-block-diagram](docs/img/hysia-block-diagram.png)